-2.3 Goal Keeper
+2.2 Goal Keeper

-The goal keeper is the only player that is allowed to stay within the penalty area of its own team and to touch the ball with its arms/hands.
+The goal keeper is the only player that is allowed to stay within the penalty area of its own team and to touch the ball with its arms/hands whilst within the penalty area.
 It always has the jersey number "1".
+When penalized, the goal keeper is immediately returned to the field (see Section 4.3).

-2.4 Field Players
+2.3 Field Players

 The field players are not allowed to enter their own penalty area.
-The three field players robots have the jersey numbers "2" and "3".
+The two field players robots have the jersey numbers "2" and "3".
+When penalized, field players are removed for 30 seconds from the field (see Section 4.3).

-2.5 Team Markers
+2.4 Team Markers